confluentinc/ksql/docs/developer-guide/ksqldb-clients/contributing.md

 Terminate push queries by sending HTTP requests to the [`/close-query` server endpoint](../../developer-guide/ksqldb-rest-api/streaming-endpoint.md#terminating-queries).
 The client must expose an interface that enables users to pass in a push query ID to be passed to this endpoint.
+The query ID associated with a push query is returned as part of the server response when a push query is issued, and must be exposed by the [client method(s) for issuing push queries](#push-and-pull-queries) in order for the user to terminate the push query.

 As explained in the [server endpoint documentation](../../developer-guide/ksqldb-rest-api/streaming-endpoint.md#terminating-queries), the body of the HTTP request specifies the query ID.
 For successful requests, the response body will be empty.